vladimir-pejic/mileva/README.md

 - `PORT` (default: 3000) - What port the server runs on
 - `API_KEY` - Required for accessing the model endpoints
+- `GEMINI_API_KEY` - Required for Google Gemma endpoint (optional)

 ## Security notes

 All the model endpoints require an API key.
 The server validates input and handles errors gracefully without exposing sensitive information.
 For production use, you should probably add rate limiting.

+For Google Gemma endpoint, your prompts are sent to Google's servers, so be mindful of sensitive data.

 ## Getting help